riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi3/Readme.md

 time commands.
 While in UEFI or HLOS, the time will tick forward.
 `RtcEpochSeconds` is not updated on reboots.

-## uSD
+## uSD (and eMMC for CM3)

-UEFI supports both the Arasan SDHCI and the Broadcom SDHost controllers to access the uSD slot.
+UEFI supports both the Arasan SDHCI and the Broadcom SDHost controllers to access the flash media (eMMC on CM3, and uSD slot on everything else).
 You can use either.
-The other controller gets routed to the SDIO card.
+The other controller gets routed to the SDIO WiFi card (N/A to models without WiFi).
 The choice made will impact ACPI OSes booted (e.g. Windows 10).
-Arasan, being an SDIO controller, is usually used with the WiFi adapter where available.
+Arasan, being an SDIO controller, is usually used with the WiFi adapter (where available).
 SDHost cannot be used with SDIO.
 In UEFI setup screen:
 - go to `Device Manager`
 - go to `Raspberry Pi Configuration`
-- go to `Chipset`
+- go to `SD/MMC Configuration`
-- configure `Boot uSD Routing`
+- configure `uSD/eMMC Routing`

 Known issues:
 - Arasan HS/4bit support is missing.
-- No 8 bit mode support for (e)MMC (irrelevant for the Pi 3).
+- No 8 bit mode support for (e)MMC (slow UEFI file I/O on CM3).
 - Hacky (e)MMC support (no HS).
 - No card removal/replacement detection, tons of timeouts and slow down during boot without an uSD card present.

 ## USB

 - USB1 BBB mass storage devices untested (USB2 and USB3 devices are fine).
-- USB1 CBI mass storage devices don't work (e.g. HP FD-05PUB floppy).
+- Some USB1 CBI (e.g. UFI floppy) mass storage devices may not work.

 ## ACPI